oregenal/game-of-life/README.md

 # Game of live

-Siple console implamentation of Game of Live.
+Simple console implementation of Game of Live.
-Without any 3rd party libs, frameworcks, etc.
+Without any 3rd party libs, frameworks, etc.
 In pure C.